Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

   - `%m` : month
   - `%d` : day
   - `%Y` : year

+- `flock mylock.txt <CMD>` : take an exclusive lock (create the lock file if needed) and run a command once the lock is obtained
+  - `-n` : if the lock is already taken, exit immediately instead of waiting for the lock
+  - `-E 0` : return status when exiting due to the `-n` flag (0 for OK status)

 - `which <CMD>` : show the full path of a shell command